-Quality Statement 8: Wound Debridement
+Wound Debridement

-People with a diabetic foot ulcer have their wound debrided if it is determined as necessary in their assessment.
+People with a diabetic foot ulcer have their wound debrided if it is determined as necessary in their assessment, and if it is not contraindicated.
 Debridement is carried out by a trained health care professional using an appropriate method.

 The purpose of debridement is to remove nonviable, dead (slough and/or necrotic) tissue, callus, and foreign matter (debris) from the wound to reduce infection and promote healing.
-There are many methods of debridement, but the most common are sharp/surgical, mechanical, and autolytic.
-The choice of method and frequency of debridement should be based on individual tolerance and preference; the time to complete debridement; the size of the wound and presence of infection; the type of exudate; and the amount and nature of foreign matter present.
-Sharp debridement requires specialized wound management with specific knowledge and educational preparation.
-22
+There are many methods of debridement, but the most common are sharp/surgical, autolytic, and mechanical.
+The choice of method and frequency of debridement should be based on individual tolerance and preference; the time to complete debridement; the size of the wound and presence of infection; the type of exudate; the amount and nature of foreign matter present; and the skill and training of the health care professional.
+Sharp debridement requires specialized knowledge, education, and skills.